chrisinvb/sitetrax-dev-android/README.md

 # sitetrax-dev-android
 This is the SiteTrax Android Software Development Kit (SDK) repository for sample code on how to properly encode videos for analysis by the SiteTrax backend network.
+By using this SDK, you agree to the license agreement referenced below.

+# Compiling for the first time

+# How it works?

+# More information
+More information about SiteTrax API, please visit the Netarus Knowledgebase for the SiteTrax Backend at:   https://support.netarus.com/kb/faq.php?cid=5

 # license
 Terms and conditions